mooogah/bullying-wiki/README.md

 ### Technologies

 #### EJS
 EJS (Embedded JavaScript) is a JavaScript templating engine widely used in web development to create dynamic web pages and applications.
-It functions similar to HTML (Hyper Text Markup Language), but allows seamless integration of JavaScript code within HTML, enabling the creation of more dynamic and fluent web applications.
+It functions similar to HTML but allows seamless integration of JavaScript code within HTML, enabling the creation of more dynamic and fluent web applications.

-EJS also supports the use of partials, which allows developers to nest .ejs files to create reusable components that assemble into complete HTML files at runtime.
+EJS also supports the use of partials, which allows developers to nest `.ejs` files to create reusable components that assemble into complete HTML files at runtime.
 Unlike React, EJS is more user-friendly as it follows the HTML syntax and is lightweight.
 In this project, EJS was mainly used for the navigation bar, reducing code duplication and separate rendering on each page.

 #### Node.js
 Node.js is an open-source, cross-platform JavaScript runtime environment built on Google Chrome's V8 JavaScript engine.
-It enables JavaScript to run outside the web development environment, powering server-side (backend), mobile apps, and non-web applications with JavaScript.
+It enables JavaScript to run outside the web development environment, powering server-side, mobile apps, and non-web applications with JavaScript.

 JavaScript is essential in a web developer's toolkit, mainly due to its Node Package Manager (NPM), which allows installation of community-built packages such as Express.js or EJS, adding additional functionality.
 Node.js is considered one of the most significant projects in JavaScript development history.

 Major organizations like Netflix, NASA, Trello, PayPal, LinkedIn, Walmart, Uber, Twitter, eBay, GoDaddy, and Citibank utilize Node.js for its versatility and efficiency.

 #### Express.js
 Express.js, commonly referred to as Express, is a versatile framework for Node.js that simplifies the web development process.
-It provides developers with a powerful API (Application Programming Interface) that simplifies complex tasks like routing, logging, authentication, and handling HTTP requests.
+It provides developers with a powerful API that simplifies complex tasks like routing, logging, authentication, and handling HTTP requests.

 Companies like Twitter and Trustpilot include Express.js in their tech stack due to its versatility.
-In this project, Express was used for routing, allowing the setup of different routes for various pages in a secure and modern way without the need for the .html extension.
+In this project, Express was used for routing, allowing the setup of different routes for various pages in a secure and modern way without the need for the `.html` extension.

 #### GitHub
 GitHub is a centralized version control, code management, and hosting platform that facilitates collaboration on software projects and tracks changes to codebases.
 It utilizes Git, an open-source version control system that links the developer's local repository with the cloud-based repository on GitHub.